 Alex M. Brucker is the co-founder of Brucker & Morra, a professional corporation, and ERISA Law Firm located in Los Angeles, California.
 Alex is a nationally recognized ERISA and employee benefits attorney, lecturer and author.
 He has been honored in “Super Lawyers” and in “Best Lawyers in America” for more than 10 consecutive years.
 In 2017, Alex was named Best ERISA Lawyer – Los Angeles.

-Alex began his career in ERISA in 1974, the year the law was enacted.
+Alex began his career in benefits law in 1974, the year the ERISA law was enacted.
 His legal career grew with the law — a claim few attorneys in his field can make.
 He has since grown to be a tireless advocate for tax equity, particularly for privately owned businesses and business owners, and has worked with Congress on pension and tax legislation.

-Alex’s goal is to find a solution to his client’s problem.
-He is well known for never taking “no” for an answer, and is notorious for inspiring dread among Internal Revenue Service auditors when CPAs and plan administrators declare, “If you don’t settle reasonably, we’ll call in Brucker!
+Alex’s goal for each of his clients is to find solutions and resolve issues.
+He is well known for never taking “no” for an answer and is notorious for inspiring dread among Internal Revenue Service auditors when CPAs and plan administrators declare, “If you don’t settle reasonably, we’ll call in Brucker!”

 His knowledge of the intricacies of the regulations and policies of the Internal Revenue Service and the Department of Labor, results in exceptional insight, experience, credibility, authority—and creative solutions—for his clients.